This example shows how to create a custom function and incorporate it in model simulation.

 Notice the change in the profile of species

-time when the inhibitor amount is changed to reflect the re-addition
+the inhibitor amount is changed to reflect the re-addition of inhibitor to

 Plot only the inhibitor (